A categorification of Grassmannian cluster algebras: Motivating observations

-\begin{observation} For the finite type cluster algebras $\GCA{k}{n}$, the number of cluster variables of degree $d$ is $d N_d$, where $N_d$ is the number of roots of degree $d$ of the graded Lie algebra $\lieg\(J_{k,n}\)$. \end{observation}

-It seems well-known, and indeed is implicit in the Introduction, that all cluster variables are homogeneous.
-In fact (cf. \cite[p375]{Sc06}), they are `multihomogeneous', in the sense that they are eigenfunctions for the action of the diagonal torus of $\GL_n(\k)$ on $\GCA{k}{n}$.
-For completeness, we give a proof in the multidegree case, but note that the argument is essentially the same as for a single degree.
-That case is also familiar in string theory (e.g. \cite[\S6]{FHHU}), where it implies that Seiberg duality preserves gauge anomaly cancellation (i.e. \eqref{eq:bal} below).
+We start by noting that the cluster variables in $\GCA{k}{n}$ are not just homogeneous, but multihomogeneous (cf. \cite[p375]{Sc06}).
+The argument is basically the same as for a single degree, in which case it is also familiar in string theory (e.g. \cite[\S6]{FHHU}), where it means that Seiberg duality preserves gauge anomaly cancellation, that is, the balance equation \eqref{eq:bal} below.
+See also \cite[Prop.~3.2]{Grab}.

-\begin{lemma} Every cluster variable of $\GCA{k}{n}$ is homogeneous and moreover is an eigenfunction for the action of the diagonal torus of $\GL_n(\k)$. \end{lemma}
+\begin{lemma} Every cluster variable of $\GCA{k}{n}$ is multihomogeneous, that is, an eigenfunction for the action of the diagonal torus of $\GL_n(\k)$. \end{lemma}

 {\mathbf{d}}